Download a copy of the 2022 Solos Program by clicking on the above cover picture.

 Before submitting an entry, the member and the band secretary should review all information to ensure that all parties know the terms and conditions of entry.

-Band members should notify their band secretary before the closing date.
 Your band secretary or any individual soloist may submit entries and make payment of entry fees.
-Entries will be accepted from 1 March 2022 and close on 1 May 2022.
-Finally, all competitors must upload all sheet music with bar numbers for adjudicators by 10 June 2022.
+Entries will be accepted from 1 March 2023 and close on 5 May 2023.
+Finally, all competitors must upload all sheet music with bar numbers for adjudicators by 26 May 2023.

 The entry forms (one for solos and trophy events, the other for the party events) and instructions are in this page’s ‘Entry Forms’ tab below.